m7moudGadallah/Exami/README.md

   The rules and processes that govern how the application works.
 In this project, business logic is implemented in the service layer.

 - **Data Access Layer**:
   The layer responsible for interacting with the database.
-In this project, the `DatabaseManager` acts as the data access layer.
+In this project, the `DbContext` acts as the data access layer.

 - **Presentation Layer**:
   The layer responsible for displaying information to users and collecting input.
 In this project, the presentation layer is implemented using Windows Forms.